norydev/NoryDev.github.io/about/index.md

 imgclass: coffee
 ---

 <p class="lead" markdown="1">I’m Fabien Loup.
-I'm a Senior Software Engineer.</p>
+I'm a Freelance Software Engineer.</p>

-I currently work for [Almanac](https://almanac.io), a platform for async collaboration.

-Prior to that, I worked for various companies, either as a full time employee or as a consultant, both on-site and remotely.
-A long time ago, I graduated and then worked as an Electronics Engineer in my home country, Switzerland.

-I like to [Hitchhike](https://www.somewherexpress.com) around Europe with my friends.
-If you are also a Hitchhiker or traveler and want to meet up, contact me on [Trustroots](https://www.trustroots.org/profile/redfox).
+I can help your project, company, startup or just provide consulting for your ideas.
+I have worked with founders building their MVPs, tiny startups, growing startups, scale-ups and larger companies.
+I can write code, and I can also take a architectural/technical lead position, whatever the needs are.

+My strongest technical skills are in Ruby (on and off Rails) and relational databases - in particular PostgreSQL.
+I’m also proficient in frontend JavaScript/TypeScript and pretty up-to-date with the latest frameworks.
+Other than that, I have enough Ops skills to be dangerous, and can pretty much tag along on any project or technology.
+I have been part of many international teams, including in a lead position.

+My style is definitely oriented towards Quality™ and long-term thinking, in all aspects of work (and life).
+That being said, I know where to make trade-offs and I will take pride in documenting every corner that has to be cut for reasons.

+I can work in English or French.
+I'm only considering fully remote contracts at the moment.
+If you are interested in working with me, contact me on <a href="https://www.linkedin.com/in/fabien-loup-b60431147" target="_blank">LinkedIn</a>.

-I'm norydev on the Internets.
-As people ask me what “norydev” means: it's an anagram of my [hometown](https://en.wikipedia.org/wiki/Yverdon-les-Bains).
+<small>What does “norydev” mean?
+It's an anagram of my [hometown](https://en.wikipedia.org/wiki/Yverdon-les-Bains).</small>